OpenMS/pyopenms-docs/docs/source/installation.rst

 Binaries
 ********

-To install pyOpenMS from the binaries, you can simply type
+To :index:`install` pyOpenMS from the binaries, you can simply type

 .. code-block:: bash